ibm-cloud-docs/discovery-data/entity-extractor.md

 When the enrichment recognizes one of your custom entities in a document, an entry is added to the `enriched_text.entities` section of the JSON representation of the document.
 The section contains occurrences of entities that are recognized by your custom model along with those recognized by the built-in Entities enrichment that uses the *Natural Language Understanding* machine learning model.

-The following JSON output is produced by a custom model named *Literature* that recognizes family member mentions.
+The following JSON output is produced by a custom model named *literature* that recognizes family member mentions.

 ![Shows the JSON output of a document with a custom entity mention.](images/json-literature.png)